Involutions of Azumaya algebras: Classifying Involutions into Types

 \begin{definition} An abelian group object $G$ of $\bfY$ is said to have \emph{square roots locally} if the the squaring map $x\mapsto x^2:G\to G$ is an epimorphism.
 That is, for any object $U$ of $\bfY$ and $x\in G(U)$, there exists a covering $V\to U$ and $y\in G(V)$ such that $y^2=x$. \end{definition}

-\begin{example} If $\cat Y$ is the topos of a topological space with the ring sheaf of continuous functions into $\C$ or the \'etale ringed topos of a scheme on which $2$ is invertible, then the group $\units{\sh O_\bfY}$ has square roots locally.
-Indeed, this holds at the stalks, because the stalks of ${\sh O}_\bfY$ are strictly henselian rings in which $2$ is invertible---this is well known in the case of an \'etale ringed topos of a scheme, or proved in Appendix \ref{AX:C_is_s_henselian} in the case of a topological space. \end{example}
+\begin{example} If $\mathbf Y$ is the topos of a topological space with the ring sheaf of continuous functions into $\C$ or the \'etale ringed topos of a scheme on which $2$ is invertible, then the group $\units{\sh O_\bfY}$ has square roots locally.
+Indeed, this holds at the stalks, because the stalks of ${\sh O}_\bfY$ are strictly henselian rings in which $2$ is invertible---this is well known in the case of an \'etale ringed topos of a scheme, or proved in Appendix \ref{AX:C_is_s_henselian} in the case of a topological space.
+Furthermore, if $\bfY$ is the fppf ringed topos of an arbitrary scheme $Y$, then $\units{\sh O_\bfY}$ has square roots locally, because any $U$-section has a square root over a degree-$2$ finite flat covering of $U$. \end{example}

 The main result of this section is the following theorem, which shows that under mild assumptions, $\lambda$-involutions of Azumaya algebras of the same degree having the same coarse type are locally isomorphic.
 As a consequence, an analogue of the desired property \ref{item:type-cond-local-iso} from Section~\ref{subsec:types} holds under the same assumptions.
 The theorem holds in particular when $\pi:\bfX\to \bfY$ is induced by a good $C_2$-quotient of schemes on which $2$ is invertible (see Example~\ref{EX:important-exact-quo-scheme}), or by a $C_2$-quotient of Hausdorff topological spaces (see Example~\ref{EX:important-exact-quo-top}).